A Low-rank Approximation for MDPs via Moment Coupling: Moment-Matching (MoMa) Aggregation Design

-Define \textit{spacing function} $\gridfn(z)=z^{\fraks}$ for a {\em spacing exponent} $\fraks \in (0,1)$.
-The choice of $\fraks$ is a trade-off between accuracy and computation: a smaller value of $\fraks$ produces a finer grid, which implies greater accuracy but a heavier computational burden.
-The analysis in \S \ref{sec:guarantees} shows that $\fraks < \frac{1}{2}$ is required for accurate approximations while the complexity analysis reveals that $\fraks\geq \frac{1}{3}$ guarantees computational gains even under conservative estimates. \footnote{In the mathematical guarantees we use the spacing function $q^{\alpha}(z)=(1-\alpha)^{\frac{1}{4}}q(z)$.
+This construction guarantees that one-step transitions in the sister chain---which jumps from a state $x$ to the corners of the box that contains some $y$ that is reachable from $x$---satisfy the requirement \eqref{eq:jumpreq}. \footnote{In the mathematical guarantees we use the spacing function $q^{\alpha}(z)=(1-\alpha)^{\frac{1}{4}}q(z)$.
 For $\alpha=0.99$ for example, $(1-\alpha)^{\frac{1}{4}}\geq 0.3$.
 We simplify the algorithm exposition by dropping this multiplicative constant.}